kurator-org/kurator-akka/README.md

     Control Panel -> System -> Advanced system settings -> Advanced -> Environment Variables

 **Kurator-Akka** now will have access to all Python packages installed to your Jython installation.
 Jython 2.7.0 includes the `pip` tool (in the `bin` subdirectory of the Jython installation) which makes it easy to install 3rd-party Python packages and to install their dependencies automatically.
+For example, this following command installs the `suds-jurko` package which subsequently can be imported by Python actors:

+    $JYTHON_HOME/bin/pip install suds-jurko

 Building Kurator-Akka